firewalker02/alx--2/0x1A-hash_tables/README.md

 1. djb2 - 1-djb2.c
 	* Write a hash function implementing the djb2 algorithm.
 		* Prototype: unsigned long int hash_djb2(const unsigned char *str);
-    * You are allowed to copy and paste the function from [this page](https://gist.github.com/papamuziko/7bb52dfbb859fdffc4bd0f95b76f71e8)
+    * You are allowed to copy and paste the function from
 2. key -> index - 2-key_index.c
 	* Write a function that gives you the index of a key.
 		* Prototype: unsigned long int key_index(const unsigned char *key, unsigned long int size);